-- This ‘divine’ may be found via personal experiences and/or historical records.
+- People can find this divine via personal experiences and historical records.

-- We have to be very careful with ‘personal experiences’ because that is the first of the four points in Audit that has not brought us proper solutions to peace and prosperity for the time being.
+- We have to be very careful with personal experiences because that is the first of the four points in Audit of Humankind that has not brought us proper solutions to peace and prosperity for the time being.

-- The ‘historical records’ is a vital concept to which we will return in the next chapter about Sacred Books.
+- The historical record is a vital concept to which we will return in the next chapter about Sacred Books.

 - This definition indicates that theology, as a science, aims to understand these experiences and concepts and from them, draw conclusions on how to live.

 I’m going to resume this in short by saying this Wikipedia description of theology is academic and indeed incorporates the four ways humankind reasons (experience, philosophy, science, and religion) to reach answers.

 In short, this definition of theology gets us no further than where we were at the end of Audit.
 It says that theology is humankind’s reasoning about the divine.
 Put another way; it’s the tail defining the head.
 The opening paragraph of the definition of Wikipedia says as much:

 Augustine of Hippo defined the Latin equivalent, theologia, as reasoning or discussion concerning the Deity.
 At least there’s a capital D.

 The Explanation does NOT (for emphasis) define theology this way.